jer8me/CertStore/README.md

 ### Golang

-CertStore is written is Golang and requires the Go tool chain to be built.
+CertStore is written in Golang and requires the Go toolchain to be built.
 The instructions to install Go can be found on the Go website: https://go.dev/doc/install

 ### GCC